venbrinoDev/E_Course_Rep/README.md

 * [Feautures](#features)

 ## General info
- Student  in rural areas dont have a smart phone to recieve message from the internet or dont even have a good internet service to get vital information..Also course representative get frustrated trying to send mesage to their student through their normal sms app
+Student  in some universities  areas dont have a smart phone to recieve message from the internet or dont have a good internet service to get vital information..Also course representative get frustrated trying to send mesage to their student through their normal sms app due to lack of oganize student number..and high level of cost of sending.....
-E_Course_Rep allow u send message conviently to reach all student...
+E_Course_Rep allow u send message conviently to reach all student at the same time..ensuring all student get infomation about a   particular event

 ## Installation